shopware/meteor/.changeset/new-buttons-join.md

 "@shopware-ag/meteor-component-library": patch
 ---

-Test coverage for x-small mt-button
+allow x-small as valid variant for button